-(B) - Trench Leaching Device Trench Dispersal System.
+(B) Leaching Trench Dispersal System.

-(1)- The Health Officer may approve the use of a trench as a leaching devicedispersal system.
+(1) The Health Officer may approve the use of a trench as a leaching dispersal system.
 Any such trench shall be 18 inches to 36 inches in width, contain a perforated sewage conductor pipe, and shall be filled with rock.
 The trench depth required will be dependent on soil conditions, and the trench length required will be dependent on sewage loading.
 The effective leaching area of a new or upgrade conventional system shall not be more than 4 square feet of infiltrative area per linear foot of trench and with trench width no wider than three feet.
 The surface area is calculated using the bottom area of the leaching trench and the sidewall area beneath the leaching pipe.
 For repairs only, if a qualified professional demonstrates that an existing lot of record is constrained by existing conditions, such as steep slopes or trees, the replacement dispersal system may utilize up to 10 square feet of infiltrative area per linear foot of trench, with the bottom of the trench no deeper than 10 ft below the ground surface.
-Deeper trenches may be allowed for new development or upgrades if enhanced treatment is utilized.

-(2) The use of gravellesschamber leachfields may be permitted by the Health Officer if they are International Association of Plumbing and Mechanical Officials certified.
+(2) The use of chamber leachfields may be permitted by the Health Officer if they are International Association of Plumbing and Mechanical Officials certified.
 The Health Officer shall develop and promulgate regulations for their use.
-All sections of this chapter regarding the location and placement of leaching devices shall apply to the gravelless method of effluent disposal chamber method of effluent dispersal, except that the required dispersal area may be reduced to no less than 70% of the required dispersal area.
+All sections of this chapter regarding the location and placement of leaching devices shall apply to the chamber method of effluent dispersal, except that the required dispersal area may be reduced to no less than 70% of the required dispersal area.

-(2) 3 Trenches shall be placed in an area where the soil has not been removed, altered or filled.
+(3) Trenches shall be placed in an area where the soil has not been removed, altered or filled.